espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Users will be able to read only those leads and opportunities which belong to the 'Sales' team (the *Teams* field of the User).
+Users will be able to read only those leads/opportunities which belong to the 'Sales' team (the *Teams* field of the User).
-The users will be able to edit only those leads and opportunities which they are assigned.
+The users will be able to edit only those leads/opportunities which they are assigned to.
-The users won't be able to remove any leads or opportunities.
+The users won't be able to remove any leads/opportunities.

 We want to give more rights to a certain user who holds a sales manager position in the company.
 This employee must have the ability to read/edit/delete all records from the 'Sales' team.
 The user should be in the 'Sales' team.
 We need to create a new role 'Sales Manager' and select this role for that user (in the *Roles* field).